healkeiser/fxgui/docs/how_to.md

 icon = fxicons.get_icon("home", color="blue")
 ```

-You can also superpose as many icons as you want:
+You can also superpose as many icons as you want, from backround to foreground:

 ```python
 from fxgui import fxicons